 They should inform themselves and choose the birth centre wisely and if is possible choose also their ostetrica.
 Questions to ask are: What is the Cesarian rate?, What is the episiotomy rate?, Is it possible to have rooming-in? (where the baby’s crib is placed by the side of the mother’s bed).

 Finding someone who understands their desires for their birth experience as well as someone who can be an advocate for them within the Italian structures.

-I perform follow up medical checks on the mother and child, help mothers understand how breastfeeding works by giving them information and support, as well as teaching them how to clean the umbilical cord, bathing the newborn, and help understanding sleep rhythms.
+I perform follow up medical checks on the mother and child, help mothers understand how breastfeeding works by giving them information and support, as well as teaching them how to clean the umbilical cord, bathe the newborn, and help understand sleep rhythms.